PabloTheDeveloper/xv6-recorder/README.md

 ## Goal
 Record and Replay is a powerful feature for debugging.
-The goal in this project was to add record and replay functionality onto the xv6 operating system.
+The goal of this project was to add record and replay functionality onto the xv6 operating system.

 ## Stakes
 This project was my final for my Operating Systems class for Fall 2020.